aabhisheek/Obsidian2/SpringNotesNewOrganised/1shortNotes.md

 we have used  set<Allocations> and not Allocations because one to many so it expects more than one allocations not allocation

-so a array or collection framework i sexpected otherwise runtime error also may be thrown.
+so a array or collection framework i expected otherwise runtime error also may be thrown.
 .